 Regular French Press vs Espro French Coffee Press

-One of the press pot’s flaws is the pot itself, the glass walls will allow the coffee to lose temperature very fast, and that is bad in two ways, when water cools down the extraction is slowed down to a minimum, so flavor and aroma extraction virtually stops after the first 5 minutes.
+One of the press pot’s flaws is the pot itself.
+The glass walls will allow the coffee to lose temperature very fast, and that is bad in two ways.
+When the water drops the temperature, the extraction is slowed down to a minimum.
+This causes the extraction of flavor and aroma to virtually stop after the first minute.
 The lower the steeping temperature, the poorer the extraction.
 The other problem, the more obvious one, is that coffee will be cold after a few minutes.

 Because the Espro French Coffee Press is designed with two filters, both of them finer than you regular press pot.
-The cup you will get fro the Espro is much more cleaner than any other press pot.
+The cup you will get from the Espro is much cleaner than any other press pot.

 8 Ounce Espro French Coffee Press